hapax/hapax.github.io/assets/teaching.md

 We're still in a scrubland of unmotivated drill, where instead of replacing numbers with letters, we've replaced them with words about randomly chosen objects.

+The natural world isn't just beautiful; it's also chock full of resources, from basic things like air and food and shelter, to rarer materials like gold or petroleum.
+Similarly, the mathematical world is full of resources.
+And in the same way that the material needs of civilisation can inspire the explorer and shape her quest, the needs of other scientists have long been a source of inspiration for mathematics.
+Instead of writing confusing problems about random objects in a world of dead facts, we should connect students to the living, breathing sources of mathematical inspiration.

+Calculus is a case in point, since Newton invented it to formulate his laws of mechanics!